top of page

 dede2_edited.jpg

-ghaida abosafi, BSC (she/her) - associate counsellor
+ghaida abosafi, MA (she/her) - associate counsellor

 Ghaida is an associate counsellor wrapping up her Master of Arts in Counselling Psychology.
 She holds a bachelor’s degree in biological science.
-Her background and experience taught her that biology, mental processes, and socio-economic status are all interconnected.
+Ghaida is a passionate advocate for BIPOC and is committed to creating a safe and collaborative space for clients to develop their sense of identity and self-awareness by supporting them in reaching their therapeutic goals.
 She is eager to enhance the skills she has learned throughout her education to help individuals in a counselling setting.

 Ghaida offers counseling in English and Arabic.